-- At home you will be in a familiar place where you will be able to use your own facilities and feel comfortable in your own surroundings. - A midwife will be with you for your labour and a maternity support worker or second midwife will be there for the birth of your baby. - You are more likely to see the same person throughout your care. - If you or your baby need to see a doctor, your midwife will call an ambulance and you will be transferred to a hospital obstetric unit. - Pain relief options may include a bath or birthing pool which you provide, gas and air (Entonox), or an opiate injection of pain relief. - You will be able to use your own facilities, including toilet and bathroom.
+- At home you will be in a familiar place and feel comfortable in your own surroundings. - A midwife will be with you for your labour and a maternity support worker or second midwife will be there for the birth of your baby. - You are more likely to see the same person throughout your care. - If you or your baby need to see a doctor, your midwife will call an ambulance and you will be transferred to a hospital obstetric unit. - Pain relief options may include a bath or birthing pool which you provide, gas and air (Entonox) or an opiate injection of pain relief. - You will be able to use your own facilities including toilet and bathroom.